Dental phobia is basically an extreme fear of dentistry. For a

 dentist.
 It’s a bit like having a fear of heights, or of spiders.

-These phobias can be easily cured these days, but the only people
+easily cured these days, but only if the person involved REALLY WANTS

 i.e.. learning to skydive, or wanting to live in a hot country that has